 Terms like “foreseeable” and “reasonable” are open to different interpretations.
 Thus, if you suffered an injury while on someone else’s property and are considering bringing a premises liability claim against the owner or tenant in control of the premises, it is crucial that you discuss the details of your case, as soon as possible, with an experienced Nashville premises liability attorney.

 Premises liability cases don’t always involve slip-and-fall or trip-and-fall accidents (although those are common and can sometimes lead to Catastrophic Injuries).
-Another type of premises liability claim applies when people are injured by attacks that took place on someone else’s property, if the property’s owners provided inadequate security [link to Inadequate Security page] for their guests.
+Another type of premises liability claim applies when people are injured by attacks that took place on someone else’s property, if the property’s owners provided inadequate security for their guests.
 In addition, when the injured victims are children, property owners may be held responsible under the theory of “attractive nuisance”–if those owners created a condition that enticed the children to come onto their property.

 Based in Nashville, the experienced premises liability attorneys at Raybin & Weissman, P.C., represent clients in premises liability cases throughout Tennessee.
 We are committed to providing exceptional client services in each case that we undertake.